QILT are a suite of surveys for higher education that cover the student life cycle from commencement to employment:

-- overall satisfaction of current students
+- quality of the overall educational experience of current students

 - overall satisfaction of recent graduates

-- outcomes of students moving into full-time employment after graduation and
+- outcomes of students moving into full-time employment after graduation, and

 - the median salary received by recent graduates.

-The Working Group advises the department on the implementation of the suite of surveys, and the approach to lower the survey and reporting burden on providers and students, improve incentives for providers to focus on quality teaching and enable Australia to internationally benchmark performance.
+The Working Group advises the department on the implementation of the suite of surveys, and the approach to lower the survey and reporting burden on providers and students, improve incentives for providers to focus on quality teaching, and enable Australia to internationally benchmark performance.

-The Quality Indicators for Learning and Teaching is administered by the Social Research Centre under contract to the Department of Education and Training.
-This contract was awarded following a competitive tender process.
-The Social Research Centre is responsible for all aspects of survey administration, including selecting and contacting the students and graduates to be included in the surveys, as well as publishing results on the QILT website.
+QILT is administered by the Social Research Centre (SRC) under contract to the Department of Education.
+This contract was awarded to SRC following a competitive tender process.
+The Social Research Centre is responsible for all aspects of survey administration, including selecting and contacting the students and graduates to be included in the surveys, as well as publishing results on the ComparED and QILT website.